gmanand23/Tracker/Readme.md

-# Family Safety Tracker
+# Enhanced Family Safety Tracker

 ## Overview

-A web-based family safety tracking application that provides real-time location monitoring and safety features for family members.
-The application uses interactive maps to display family member locations, status updates, and safety alerts in a user-friendly interface.
+A web-based family safety tracking application that allows families to monitor location and safety status of family members in real-time.
+The application provides interactive mapping, safety status monitoring, emergency features, and QR code sharing capabilities for enhanced family coordination and security.

 ## User Preferences